ykessler/snappconfig/README.md

 There's nothing to stop you from putting all your configuration into a single `application.yml` file.
 However, best practices dictate that protected values like **passwords and tokens should not be stored in source control.**

 An obvious solution would be to git-ignore your config file, but that approach has its problems.
-Not all values are need to be secret, and without any config file developers won't know what values are expected or what the defaults should be.
+Not all values need to be secret, and without any config file developers won't know what values are expected or what the defaults should be.

-###Keeping secrets separate
+###Separating your secrets

 A better approach is to separate the secret values from the configuration values that are useful to share.
 Snappconfig makes this easy with multi-file support and the `_REQUIRED` keyword.